Sergei Stadler: Life and career

-World fame
+International career

-In 1984, after a tour with the Orchestra of the Saint Petersburg Philharmonic around Austria and Germany, his European fame came to the musician.
+In 1984, after a tour with the Orchestra of the Saint Petersburg Philharmonic to Austria and Germany, he was recognised in Europe.
 30 concerts were played, at which the music of Tchaikovsky, Brahms, Sibelius, Glazunov, Prokofiev was performed.
-H. von Karajan attended the concerts in Vienna.
+Herbert von Karajan attended the concerts in Vienna.

-During this period, Sergei Stadler has been playing the Stradivarius violin, owned by the State Collection.
-Before Stadler, David Oistrakh had been playing the same instrument for sixteen years.
+During this period, Stadler playing the Stradivarius violin, owned by the State Collection.
+Before Stadler, David Oistrakh had played the instrument for sixteen years.

-13 December 1985 was a remarkable day, because a joint concert with Svyatoslav Richter was held at the Museum A.S.
-Pushkin in Moscow, where Caprices by Paganini and Caprices by Schumann after Paganini sounded.
+On 13 December 1985, Stadler performed a joint concert with Svyatoslav Richter at the Pushkin Museum in Moscow.
+The program featured Paganini's Caprices alongside Shumann's Studies after Paganini's Caprices.

-Being the most welcomed guest on the 300th Bach’s anniversary, he played all the sonatas and partitas in the Church of St. Thomas in Leipzig in 1985.
-This was followed by a tour in Japan: sonatas and partitas by Bach and Paganini’s “24 Caprices”.
-In 1986 in Germany he was awarded a prize for best criticism of the year.
+At the 300th Bach anniversary, he played all his sonatas and partitas in the Thomaskirche in Leipzig in 1985.
+This was followed by a tour in Japan: sonatas and partitas by Bach and Paganini’s 24 Caprices.
+In 1986 in Germany he was awarded a critics prize of the year.
 During this period, he played about 150 concerts a year.

-In 1987, Sergei Stadler became one of the first foreign soloists to come on a tour around China after a long break.
-Concerts were played in Beijing and Shanghai.
+In 1987, Stadler became one of the first foreign soloists to tour China after a long break, playing in Beijing and Shanghai.

-In January 1988, the musician’s first performance with an orchestra without a conductor took place because of a sad event – two days before the concert, maestro E. Mravinsky had died.
+In January 1988, Stadler's first performance with an orchestra without a conductor took place because of a sad event – two days before the concert, maestro Yevgeny Mravinsky had died.
 However, held in the Leningrad Philharmonic, the concert marked the beginning of a series of successful projects with an orchestra without a conductor.

+In October 1989 Stadler performed Beethoven's Violin concerto at three concerts with conductor Ľudovít Rajter and the Slovak Philharmonic, celebrating the 40th anniversary of its foundation.

-In the early 90s, the musician played with the Russian National Orchestra all of Mozart’s violin compositions in Moscow and recorded Mozart’s concerts with the Saint Petersburg Philharmonic Orchestra.
+In the early 1990s, Stadler played all of Mozart’s violin compositions with the Russian National Orchestra in Moscow and recorded Mozart’s concerts with the Saint Petersburg Philharmonic Orchestra.

 The Paganini violin

-A very special event in the musician’s life was related to the arrival of the violin Niccolo Paganini in St. Petersburg in 1995.
-Sergei Stadler became an organizer of the two-day festival “The Paganini Violin in the Hermitage”, held with the support of the governments of St. Petersburg and Genoa and sponsored by the fashion house Trussardi.
-Also he was the first performer to be honored to play the violin “Il Cannone” Guarneri del Gesu in open concerts, after which Academician Likhachev named him «Russian Paganini».
+A special event in the musician’s life was related to the arrival of the violin Niccolo Paganini in St. Petersburg in 1995.
+Stadler became an organizer of the two-day festival “The Paganini Violin in the Hermitage”, held with the support of the governments of St. Petersburg and Genoa and sponsored by the fashion house Trussardi.
+Also he was the first performer to be honored to play the violin “Il Cannone” Guarneri del Gesu in open concerts, after which Academician Dmitry Likhachev named him the "Russian Paganini".

-The violin arrived in the Saint Petersburg in 2003 for the second time.
-The event and concert at the Saint Petersburg Philharmonic, in which Sergei Stadler again played the legendary Italian violinist’s instrument, were timed to coincide with the 300th anniversary of Saint Petersburg.
+The violin arrived in Saint Petersburg in 2003 for the second time.
+The event and concert at the Saint Petersburg Philharmonic, in which Stadler again played the Italian violinist’s instrument, were timed to coincide with the 300th anniversary of Saint Petersburg.